CSCfi/csc-user-guide/docs/support/faq/local_scratch_for_data_processing.md

-# Why Interactive batch jobs are good for processing large numbers of small files?
+# What directory I shouild use to analyse a large numbers of small files?

 An interactive batch job Puhti allows you to have a Puhti session that can have up to:
 *   4 cores